My-Name-Is-Nabil/Landing-Page/README.md

 ## Distinguish Section in View

-The section in view will have a distinct class called "active-section", this class will be added by the function "highlightSection()", in this functionw will also add the "active-section-nav" class to highlight the section in the navigation bar.
+The section in view will have a distinct class called "active-section", this class will be added by the function "highlightSection()", this function will also add the "active-section-nav" class to highlight the current section in the navigation bar.
 The "active-section" class will give the section a black background and the "active-section-nav" class will give the active section nav item a yellow color.

 ## Scroll To Section